Project-Bonfire/Reliability-analysis/simulation/README.md

 It then injects a single fault into the router.
 The output of the simulation can be found in sent.txt and received.txt

+The parameters for injecting the faults are specified in a file which is given via an env var.
+For each line in this file, the experiment will be run once and the output will be copied to the results folder.

 ## Output
 The output files are:
  - `sent.txt` with the sent packets from the packet generators.